mickythegeek/project-fyyur/README.md

 # project-fyyur
-A Booking site for everything related to musicals (Artists, Shows, Venues, etc)
+A booking site for everything related to musicals (Artists, Shows, Venues, etc)